Mosagwe/hf_bi_python_exercise/README.md

 This Python script extracts recipes containing chilies from a JSON file, adds a difficulty field based on total time, removes duplicates, and saves the results in CSV files.

+### Prerequisites

+- Python is installed.
+- Pandas is installed.

 ### Instructions

 1. **Clone the Repository:**